 Besides these requirements, your professor may ask you to add extra information.
 As mentioned earlier, you should refer to the latest guidelines to see how the cover should be formatted.
 With APA style, you have to use 12-point Times New Roman font, double-spacing, and 1-inch margins.

 The running head has to be left-aligned, and it should be capitalized.
 Besides the ‘running head,’ your header should have a maximum of 50 characters.

 The title of your paper should also be properly formatted.
-It should be in title case, meaning the first letters of every word should be capitalized.
-The only words that should not be capitalized are small words like articles and propositions.
+It should be in the title case, meaning the first letters of every word is capitalized.
+The only words that should not be capitalized are small words like articles and prepositions.
 The title should be no more than 12 words in length.
 For the title, you should use whole words only.
 Avoid contractions and abbreviations.

 The names of the authors should also be properly formatted.
 If multiple authors were involved in writing the paper, they should all be mentioned, along with the institutions they are affiliated with.
 Students with different affiliations should be listed separately.

 The cover page should not be spruced up unnecessarily.
 Its only objective is to provide the reader or professor with essential information.
 Don’t use colored paper, colored text, or fancy images to make it look more attractive.
 That will only make you appear less professional.

 There are as many kinds of cover pages as there are academic writing formats.
 The most commonly used cover page formats are MLA, APA, and Chicago.
 The difference lies in their format and content.
 Here is an overview of each of these types.